-Fast-forward to today, and Paul — after a phenomenal regular season and an even more impressive playoff run — has the Suns on the verge of winning their first championship in franchise history.
+Fast-forward to today, and Paul — after a phenomenal regular season and an even more impressive playoff run — had the Phoenix Suns within two wins of a championship.
 As a result, it has been rumored that CP3 intends to sign a new multi-year deal worth north of $100 million.

 3. Kyle Lowry, Toronto Raptors -- Unrestricted

 STATS: 17.2 PPG, 7.3 APG, 5.4 RPG, 1.0 SPG, 39.6% 3P